ermawqa/DeepResearchAIAgent/README.md

 - Understands context, not just keywords
 - Connects multiple sources to identify underlying patterns, contradictions, or trends
 - Can generate structured insights, not just rephrased content
-- Has some form of memory or multi-step reasoning, allowing it to refine its responses based on previous queries or subtasks
+- Has some form of memory or multistep reasoning, allowing it to refine its responses based on previous queries or subtasks

 In short, a deep research agent behaves more like a junior researcher than a search tool.